ColStaR/ColStaR.github.io/README.md

   - Steam and SteamFriends API

 Created a game suggestion tool that utilized Steam's SteamFriends API.
 The program collected and compared the Steam game libraries of two of my friends, appended data of the games we shared to find which games could be played cooperatively together, and suggested a list of games that we could play.
 This tool allowed us to quickly and easily figure out what Steam games we could play together while hanging out.

-## About Me

-**Ryan S. Wong** (ColStaR on GitHub) is a graduate student studying Data Engineering at UC Berkeley who is working to build his skills and grow his portfolio of work.
-Specializing in data pipelines, he is eager to immerse himself in new data sets with the goal of making the data accessible, optimized, and useful towards addressing real-world problems.
-He has the most work experience in the public education space, but is eager to explore other industries and data sets such as medicine, defense, and video games.